 Many of us either walk, cycle or take public transport to work and we feel pretty good about that.
 So although we found good premises further away, they were not accessible and required more car journeys and more traffic jams.

 So they were out.
 You keep looking for a couple of years, but most of the prospects are not big enough, too big, too expensive or just too depressing.

 So you find a perfect building – it’s full of character, like a church…..beautifully old and perched by the water.
 It’s within an easy cycle or walk.
 You could kayak in the summer and hold team meetings on the green whilst we picnic.
 Wellbeing?
 Check.
 Healthy?
 Check.

 That same building is also cold and badly insulated, it might be damp.
 The windows are draughty, and small, so needs a lot of artificial light.
 It’s also owned by someone else so you’d have very little opportunity (or economic motivation) to change anything.
 It’s also at great risk of flooding due to its proximity to the often flooded quay.
 We are not supposed to be living on flood plains any more…

 It’s going to need a lot of heating during the winter, at least in working hours, but due to its thermal mass – hulking thick solid stone walls – it will offer us some help.

-The walls will help retain the days warmth from the heaters, equipment and metabolic heat (body heat) and do a decent job of holding it in at night.
-It will be very shady and cool in the summer, absorbing the suns energy in its natural storage tanks.
+The walls retain the days warmth from the heaters, equipment and metabolic heat (body heat) and do a decent job of holding it in at night.
+It is very shady and cool in the summer, absorbing the suns energy in its natural storage tanks.
 Overheating wont be an issue here.
 Not so bad!

 We don’t know where we’ll be or what sort of space we’ll need in 5 years, and being tenants, we can’t make an economic case for replacing the old electric panel heaters without the landlords help.